Lab 2: Miscellaneous Calculations

 A 1.5% (mass:volume) carrageenan gel consists of 0.75g of carrageenan dissolved in 50 ml of 1% KCl.
 You accidentally added 0.87g to the 50 ml.

-- What percentage of gel have you accidentally created?
+- What percentage gel have you inadvertently prepared?

-- How much extra water do you need to add to the 50 ml to achieve the 1.5% gel we initially desired?
+- How much additional water must be added to the 50 ml to achieve the desired 1.5% gel?

-- The process that the sets of measurements represent;
+- Identify the biological process the measurements represent;

 Scenario i (4 marks) | Scenario ii (5 marks) |